-Solar showers work really well and there is always the river which is wonderful in the summertime.
+No showers – solar showers work really well and there is always the river which is wonderful in the summertime.

-Separated recycling and rubbish bins near the entrance.
+Separated recycling and rubbish bins are located near the entrance.

-Onsite Ranger drives around nightly to collect fees, he now takes eftpos which is really handy.
+Onsite Ranger drives around nightly to collect fees with mobile EFTPOS which is really handy.

-This is a very family friendly camping ground, and even dogs are allowed.
+This is a very family-friendly campsite, where dogs are also welcome.